 - Each stop on pit road will be timed to 20 seconds

 - Drivers may elect to double stint, but must come down pit road at or before the 45 minute stint limit has passed.

 - During the 20 second stop, the pit official will confirm the weight in the kart is correct for the driver in the kart, or the driver getting in.

 - Fuel Stops

-- No more than 4 karts may be in the fuel station at any one time.
+- There is a MAX of 4 karts may be in the fuel station at any one time.

 - Recommended fuel window is between 2 hrs and 2 hrs 45 min of race time.

 - Fuel station will be located on drivers left after entering pit road.

 - This is prior to the driver change area

 - Drivers will still need to visit driver change area post fueling for 20 second stop & hold